KeanuVentura/CookingUpInsights/README.md

   frameborder="0">
 </iframe>

-The plot below displays the empirical distribution of the variance in missing ratings across user IDs under the null hypothesis, with the observed statistic of 0.128 clearly marked.
+The plot below displays the empirical distribution of the variance in missing ratings across user id's under the null hypothesis, with the observed statistic of 0.128 clearly marked.
 This visualization highlights how extreme the observed value is compared to what we’d expect by random chance, providing strong evidence against the null.

 <div style="width: 800px; height: 600px; overflow-x: auto; overflow-y: hidden; white-space: nowrap;">
   <iframe